FrancescoPerrone/ins/diary.md

 Change `state(State)` with `world(State-Ag)` to see the list of all possible worlds that admit one or more actions.
 ```
-__ATTENTION__
+**ATTENTION**
 I have just changed perfom(_, _, take), and added `world(Fin-Ag)'
 because lookup/2 was failing to perform any application of 'take' from
-the initial state due to missmatch with the world restriction!
+the initial state due to miss-match with the world restriction!
+CORRECTIONS ARE NECESSARY THROUGHOUT ALL FINE REGARDING THIS POINT.
 ```

 ~~__transient(State-Ag-Set, 1)__~~